jbguillois/nagios-teams-notify/README.md

 ## Installation

 You can should install python dependencies listed in `requirements.txt` (you might use `pip` to do so) and copy `notifyTeams.py` where it can be executed by the Nagios/Shinken user (`/usr/lib` could be a good option).
 Make sure the script is  executable with `chmod +x notifyTeams.py`.
+You can test this script by running the included unit tests (`python -m unittest -v testNotifyTeams.py`)

 ## Configuration